 While mechanically identical to the Chevrolet Silverado heavy-duty models, GMC positions the Sierra 2500HD/3500HD to appeal to a more upscale customer.
 There's a little more flash on the outside and a little more elegance on the inside.
 But the real selling point for the Sierra is the same as the Silverado: the combination of a Duramax diesel and Allison six-speed automatic transmission.

-The Sierra 2500 heavy-duty trucks come in Work Truck, SLE and SLT trims and are available in the following configurations: regular cab long bed, extended cab standard bed, extended cab long bed and crew cab long bed.
-The 3500 models come with only the long bed, but dual-rear-wheel versions are available.
-All HD trucks can be ordered in two- or four-wheel-drive.
+Trims for the Sierra 2500 heavy-duty trucks include Work Truck, SLE and SLT.
+All HD trucks can be ordered in two- or four-wheel drive.
 The standard powertrain is a 6.0-liter gas engine and six-speed Hydra-Matic automatic transmission, while the diesel is optional.
 GM says the 2500HD and 3500HD can tow up to 13,000 pounds with the diesel engine and a conventional hitch.
 The maximum towing capacity with a fifth-wheel hitch is 16,700 pounds; payload varies between 2,331 pounds and 5,309 pounds, depending on the model.

 The Sierra heavy-duty trucks are visually distinct from their Chevy cousins and Sierra 1500 models.
 The grille opening is more pronounced, and the headlamps and hood are different.
-GMC has made noticeable improvements in the overall fit and finish of the body panels; tolerances are closer, and there's less space between the cab and cargo box for a smoother design.
 Even the dually has integrated, hydroformed steel fenders.
 Fog lamps on the SLT models are set into the bumper for an upscale appearance.
-Exterior features include:

 - Available moonroof on extended and crew cabs